 Unlike other batteries, inert LiPos can be simply thrown in your normal trash.
 If a battery is physically damaged then, discharging fully could be dangerous and greater care is required when disposing!
 Search the Internet and you’ll soon find various recommended solutions for disposal.
 YouTube is a great source of how NOT to do it and if you’ve not seen a fire, then please have a look, it’ll certainly make you think!

-That’s about it for this instalment.
+That’s about it for this installment.
 Hopefully this feature will help you appreciate and get the very best from your batteries.
-This subject is an ever-evolving subject.
+Drone battery care is an ever-evolving subject.
 I’m always open to feedback and would love to hear from other people and their real world experiences.
-For me its all about spreading the word with accuracy and integrity.
+For me it’s all about spreading the word with accuracy and integrity.
 Without our batteries we couldn’t do what we do!